directvt/vtm/doc/embedded-object-protocol.md

 The protocol is engine-agnostic.
 Focused on **SVG**, but designed to support other formats (e.g., `<html>`, `<object>`) via root tag identification.

-The protocol can be extended to include non-visual data segments such as `<audio>`, allowing for synchronized multimedia playback managed by the Frontend.
+The protocol can be extended to include non-visual data segments such as `<audio>` or `<wav>`, allowing for synchronized multimedia playback managed by the Frontend.